antarctica/ops-data-store/README.md

 (i.e. the virtual environment) and it's parents, up to the root directory (i.e. `/`).
 Common directories for configuration files such as `/etc/` and `~/.config/` are not checked.

-To check the application configuration is as expected:
+To check the application configuration is valid and as expected:

 ```
+$ ods-ctl config check
+Ok.
+Configuration valid.

 $ ods-ctl config show
 ```